 Home Page of Introductory Astronomy on the Internet.

-Refer to your reading assignment for more on the formation of white dwarfs.
+Refer to your reading assignment for more on the H-R diagram.

-Refer to your reading assignment for more on the properties of white dwarfs and the Chandrasekhar limit.
+Refer to your reading assignment for more on the luminosity class system.

 |For this topic, study the true and false, fill in the blanks self-test, and review questions at the end of the Chapter(s) of your reading assignment.
 In addition, learn the key words and answer all questions that follow:|